 - Bladder dysfunction: Due to the required dissection of the tissue around the bladder and the ureters, the voiding sensation is disturbed.
 As a consequence most patients experience difficulties feeling a fullness of the urinary bladder resulting in voiding difficulties.
-Therefore a urinary catheter will stay in the bladder for up to 5 days.
-If the bladder dysfunction is still present after a week, the patient will be trained to perform self-catheterisation of the bladder.
+Therefore a urinary catheter will stay in the bladder for up to 2 weeks.
+If the bladder dysfunction is still present afterwards (hardly ever the case), the patient will be trained to perform self-catheterisation of the bladder.
 Bladder dysfunction beyond 4 weeks is extremely rare.

 - Lymph oedema: Lymphatic fluid usually drains from the legs via the lymph glands in the pelvis and the aorta back into the blood circulation.
 When lymph glands have to be removed, some fluid may accumulate in the legs (lymph oedema).
 The risk of lymph oedema is around 20% in patients who had to have a lymph node dissection.